 Then, after asking your questions, it’s a good opportunity to sum up why you believe you’re suitable for the role.
 Here, you might include some positive skills or attributes you didn’t get a chance to raise.

-Questions for you to consider asking…
+Good questions for you to consider asking…

 Is this a new position or an existing one?

 GPO Box 1901 Melbourne VIC 3001 you outline the way work is organised here so I can see where this job fits in?